-That which cries,

-Than wishest should be undone.

-Hie thee hither,

-That I may pour my spirits in thine ear, And chastise with the valour of my tongue All that impedes thee from the golden Round, Which fate, and metaphysical aid, doth seem To have thee crown'd withal.
+That which cries, "thus thou must do, if thou have it; "And That which rather thou dost fear to do, "Than wishest should be undone."
+Hie thee hither, That I may pour my spirits in thine ear, And chastise with the valour of my tongue All that impedes thee from the golden Round, Which fate and metaphysical aid doth seem To have thee crown'd withal.